DifferentialityDevelopment/Rotor-Cuda/README.md

   [00:00:40] [R: 0] [89B7A47117DDB7E9F1C81852C06A3B3F29F6F6ECE4621917A469E7A7AB493ABF] [F: 0] [CPU+GPU: 11.93 Mk/s] [GPU: 0.00 Mk/s] [T: 491,051,008]
  ```

+ **Note:** In this example with 6 CPU threads and `-r 2`:
+- The range `1:1fffffffff` is divided into 6 equal sub-ranges (one per thread)
+- Each thread gets a random starting point within its assigned sub-range
+- Every 2 billion iterations, new random starting points are generated within each thread's sub-range
+- This provides better search space coverage compared to fully random generation

 ### For random search add -r 1 to parameters (-r 1-1000)
 Run ```Rotor-Cuda.exe -t 6 -m address --coin eth --range 8000000:fffffff 0xfda5c442e76a95f96c09782f1a15d3b58e32404f```